jxs/hawkeye/README.md

 ### Streaming Prepared Video

-You can easily stream (RTP, udpsrc) prepared media via `ffmpeg` to a Watcher to test functionality and dev changes.
+You can use `ffmpeg` to send a RTP stream to a Watcher using a pre-recorded video file.
+This is useful to test functionality and to verify changes during development.

 > `ffmpeg` is a popular app, so it'll be in whatever package manager you use.